 Servings: Approximately 5 cups

-Heat the honey, brown sugar and olive oil in a saucepan on the stove and stir until the sugar is melted.
+Heat the honey and olive oil in a saucepan on the stove and stir until they have combined.

 Add all the dry ingredients into the pan with the hot honey mixture.
 Stir to ensure all muesli ingredients are well coated.